ECEmanav/Smart-parking/README.md

 This repository contains the code and documentation for a Smart Parking System implemented using Arduino IDE.
 The system is designed to efficiently manage and monitor parking spaces, providing real-time information about the availability of parking spots.

 ## Table of Contents:
-Introduction Features Components Installation Usage FutureImprovements Contributing License
+Introduction
+Features
+Components
+Installation
+Usage
+Future Improvements
+Contributing
+License

 ## Introduction